raffaelschmid/nlp-topic-classification-german/README.md

 The modeling phase was started with [join datasets](./notebook/modeling/00_join.ipynb) where the given datasets ( training, test) were joined into a single one.
-Based on the class distribution I [augmented some data](./notebook/modeling/01_augmentation.ipynb) to fight class inbalance.
+Based on the class distribution I [augmented some small amount of data](./notebook/modeling/01_augmentation.ipynb) to tackle class inbalance.
 Then [tokenization, stemming, lemmatization](./notebook/modeling/02_preprocessing.ipynb) was done followed by the [stratified split](./notebook/modeling/03_split.ipynb) into training, test and validation data.